-Christ’s death was more than sufficient to pay for the penalty of the sins of all people simply because He is the Creator of all.
-All the lives of created beings – past, present, future, are all dependent on the One life of the Creator “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him” (Colossians 1:16).
+Christ’s death was more than sufficient to atone for the sins of all people simply because He is the Creator of all.
+All the lives of created beings – past, present, future, are all dependent on the One life of the Creator.
+“For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him” (Colossians 1:16).
 Christ is the center, the source, and the sphere, in which creation originated.

-Not only did atonement have to be made by the One whose life could stand for all other created beings (Romans 5:17), but the One who died had to be able to rise from death “I am the resurrection, and the life” (John 11:25).
+Not only did atonement have to be made by the One whose life could stand for all other created beings (Romans 5:17), but the One who died had to be able to rise from death.
+Jesus said, “I am the resurrection, and the life” (John 11:25).
 Jesus here declares Himself to be the Life-giver.
 In Him is life, original, unborrowed, underived.
 Christ conquered death.
-Therefore, he who receives Him receives life (1 John 5:11, 12) and is assured of a future resurrection to eternal life (1 Cor.
-15:51–55; 1 Thess.
-4:16).
+Therefore, he who receives Him receives life (1 John 5:11, 12) and is assured of a future resurrection to eternal life (1 Corinthians 15:51–55; 1 Thessalonians 4:16).

 In His service,